patrickboateng/geolysis/README.md

 1. `geolyis.core (Python)`

-   `geolysis.core` is an open-source Python package that provides features for analyzing geotechnical results obtained from field and laboratory tests.
+   `geolysis` is an open-source Python package that provides features for analyzing geotechnical results obtained from field and laboratory tests.
-   `geolysis.core` is designed specifically to assist developers in building applications that can solve complex geotechnical problems.
+   `geolysis` is designed specifically to assist developers in building applications that can solve complex geotechnical problems.

-   Whether you're working on soil mechanics, rock mechanics, or any other geotechnical field, `geolysis.core` provides a powerful set of tools that can help you design and develop robust solutions.
+   Whether you're working on soil mechanics, rock mechanics, or any other geotechnical field, `geolysis` provides a powerful set of tools that can help you design and develop robust solutions.
 With an intuitive API and a wide range of features, this software is an essential tool for anyone who needs to work with geotechnical data on a regular basis.
-Whether you're a seasoned geotechnical engineer or a new developer just getting started in the field, `geolysis.core` is the ideal solution for all your software development needs.
+Whether you're a seasoned geotechnical engineer or a new developer just getting started in the field, `geolysis` is the ideal solution for all your software development needs.

    Some of the features implemented so far include soil classification, standard